pranjalbareth/devlog-sstc-12146/content/pages/blog/post-3.md

 excerpt: >-
   What is Competitive Programming ?
 Why is everyone doing it ?
 Why it's so hyped track on Topcoder.
-We have included everything surrounding Single Round Matches (SRMs).getting started, helpful tips and articles, as well as a list of tools that may help you in competition.
+We have included everything surrounding Single Round Matches (SRMs)., helpful tips and articles, as well as a list of tools that may help you in competition.
 layout: post
 ---